Frankie the flamingo news 2025

 Will you go and get her back from France?

 She is now in another country.
 If she were to be caught in France, she would then need to be housed at a French institution to be health screened as part of the UK importation process.
-But it is unlikely that any would agree to hold Frankie as she has been mixing with wild birds and may have been in contact with avian influenza infected birds.
-And that is our biggest concern for her.
-Avian Influenza continues to be a major threat to wild birds, and we hope that Frankie remains safe and healthy.
+But it is unlikely that any would agree to hold Frankie, as she has been mixing with wild birds and may have been in contact with avian influenza infected birds.
+That is our biggest concern for her.
+Avian influenza continues to be a major threat to wild birds, and we hope that Frankie remains safe and healthy.

 As an unplanned event, Frankie’s escape to the wild received huge interest and media coverage.
 However, Paradise Park Wildlife Sanctuary has worked tirelessly over decades to breed and release other birds into the wild in vital national and international conservation projects.

-• 10 Blue-throated Macaws to Bolivia where less that 400 of the species still exist in the wild.
-For more information please cick HERE.
+- 10 Blue-throated Macaws to Bolivia, where fewer than 400 of the species still exist in the wild.
+For more information, please click here.

-• 40 Mitchell’s Lorikeets to Bali where fewer than 4 birds remain in the wild.
-For more information please click HERE.
+- 40 Mitchell’s Lorikeets to Bali, where fewer than four birds remain in the wild.
+For more information, please click here.

-Below is Frankie’s blog before she went missing on the 2nd November 2025.
+Below is Frankie’s blog before she went missing on 2nd November 2025.

 16th October 2025

-The pink colour on her head is much stronger in now.
+The pink colour on her head is much stronger now.

 29th September 2025